Pharaoh Hound dog breed

 About the Pharaoh Hound

-The Pharaoh Hound is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Pharaoh Hound is an excellent choice for first-time dog owners.
+The Pharaoh Hound is a large hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Pharaoh Hound is an excellent choice for first-time dog owners.
 Typically standing 21 to 25 inches tall at the shoulder and weighing 45 to 55 pounds, this breed has a life expectancy of 11 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Pharaoh Hound brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Pharaoh Hound is content with moderate daily activity.
 Deeply affectionate, the Pharaoh Hound loves being close to its people and forms strong bonds with every member of the household.